stevedonovan/gentle-intro/3-filesystem.md

 this isn't always such a good idea, so here is how to read a file line-by-line.

 `fs::File` implements `io::Read`, which is the trait for anything readable.
-This trait defines a `read` method which will fill an array slice of `u8` with bytes - this is the only _required_ method of the trait, and you get some _provided_ methods for free, much like with `Iterator`.
+This trait defines a `read` method which will fill a slice of `u8` with bytes - this is the only _required_ method of the trait, and you get some _provided_ methods for free, much like with `Iterator`.
 You can use `read_to_end` to fill a vector of bytes with contents from the readable, and `read_to_string` to fill a string - which